Smart Buildings in Smart Cities - Energy Infrastructure and District Renovation

 Learning Outcomes:

-The master's thesis demonstrates the graduates' ability to work on a problem from the field of building in the existing stock, neighborhood development and urban systems using scientific methods.
+The master's thesis demonstrates the alumni' ability to work on a problem from the field of building in the existing stock, neighborhood development and urban systems using scientific methods.
 They are able to develop, present and document projects independently and to present and critically evaluate the results in an appropriate manner.
 They are able to argue and justify the approach scientifically.

 Superior module: